-- In the interest of enhancing business results, the compensation system emphasizes connections to business performance. - highly linked to performance.
+- In the interest of enhancing business results, the compensation system emphasizes connections to business performance. - Emphasis is placed on bonuses and stock-based compensations so as to create a compensation system that is highly linked to performance.

 The standards employed by the compensation system have been set with reference to market standards and trends and other factors, with the goal of establishing standards appropriate for a leading company in the information services industry.

 To improve transparency of directors' compensation and others, NRI has established the Compensation Committee, comprising mainly Independent Directors, as an advisory body to the Board of Directors.
 The committee deliberates on the system and standards of executive compensation from the standpoint of fairness and transparency.
-Using the results of the committee's inquiries, the Board of Directors sets policies for the determination of compensation for Members of the Board and other matters
+Using the results of the committee's inquiries, the Board of Directors sets policies for the determination of compensation for Members of the Board and other matters.